We’re happy to support your travel preparation!

 Computer Equipment & Software

 I do recommend taking a laptop Computer on the trip.
 I think it is important to be able to at least look at your images to check for sharpness and make sure everything is working properly.
 This could also be done on a tablet.
 A laptop will be a better choice if you want to do a lot of editing or work on processing techniques.
-If you are in the Workshop program, you will definitely want a laptop as we spend more time in a classroom setting.

 It’s also important to make sure you have the software you want loaded onto the computer.
 I’ll provide affiliate links below to the software I use so that if you want to purchase it before the trip, you can.